 If the moon is rising during the night, you can also shoot the sky first and then do the foreground afterwords.
 It’s also possible to shot both the foreground and sky while the moon is up, but the stars will be dimmer due to the moonlight.
 I usually check this site for moon rise/set information.

 Another method is to bring your own lights.
 I personally like to use very dim stationary LED lights that I put up on a light stand.
 The brightness is set so low that you can use the same exposure for the sky and foreground and you are not required to blend.
 When balanced properly, you should barely be able to see the effect of the light panel with the naked eye.

-For this last shot, I used two LED lights.
+For this last photograph, I used two LED lights.
 One for the wall and another light placed maybe 50 yards to the side illuminating the mountain in the background.

-Usually I put my lights on a stand and raise it to the maximum height (8’) to prevent shadows.
-But you can also set your camera to a minute or two exposure, and walk around with the panel lighting just the areas you need.
+Usually I put my lights on a stand but you can also set your camera to a minute or two exposure, and walk around with the panel lighting just the areas you need.

 Some people like using a flashlight to light paint but I find that it’s very difficult to get even lighting without hotspots.
 It’s also not repeatible if you want to do image stacking.
 For more information check out lowlevellighting.org.